WEEK 6: TURKEY TROT 2019

-Monday is the first day of Week 6 of the 10-week (plus part of a week) plan.
-On the track you have graduated to running FULL laps only; no more half laps, except when walking, during the remainder of the plan.
+RUNNERS 5K AND WALKERS 5K - 10K TRAINING Monday is the first day of Week 6 of the 10 (plus part of a week) plans.
+Runners who incorporated the optional track day into their plan, have graduated to running FULL laps only; no more half laps, except when walking, during the remainder of the program.

 You are more than halfway through the plan.
 Thanksgiving is approaching.
 Great work!

 Your comment will be posted after it is approved.

 Running, walking, and fitness activities enable us to experience our physical selves in a world mostly accessed through use of fingers on a mobile device.

 EARNED RUNS is edited and authored by me, runner and founder.
 I began participating in road races before 5Ks were common.
 I've been a dietitian, practiced and taught clinical pathology, and been involved with research that utilized pathology.
 I am fascinated with understanding the origins of disease as well as health.